 GV’s Mariam

 Mariam is 9 years old and severly malnourished.
-Before the war she weighed 25 Kilograms, was active and had no health problems.
+Before the war she weighed 25 kilograms, was active and had no health problems.
 After being displaced several times without access to food, medecine or clean water, Mariam began to suffer from malnutrition.
 The family now lives in a displacement camp in northern Gaza after fleeing their home.

 Shot: 9Aug25